|

 Healthcare

-- As one of the most advanced nations in the world, Australia has a very well developed Healthcare System.
-If you are a citizen from UK and visiting Australia, then you can get many advantages, as your nation has a reciprocal healthcare agreement with Australia.
+- As one of the most advanced nations in the world, Australia has a very well developed healthcare system.
+If you are a citizen from the UK and visiting Australia, you can get many advantages--the UK has a reciprocal healthcare agreement with Australia.
+There is a publicly funded healthcare scheme where people from countries with which Australia has a reciprocal agreement can get free medical treatment.

 Private Healthcare